-These cute Greek Gluten Free Meatloaf Muffins are a super easy recipe made with pantry staples that will quickly become your family’s go-to meal for crazy weeknights.
-They’re easy to put together and can be made ahead as freezer meals to pull out throughout the week.
+These cute Greek Gluten Free Meatloaf Muffins are a super easy recipe made with pantry staples that will quickly become your family’s go-to meal.
+They can also be made ahead as freezer meals to pull out throughout the week.

 These days, I’m all about finding healthy easy recipes that can be made ahead, frozen as freezer meals, and then reheated throughout the week.
 After a full day of work and parenting two little people, I just don’t always have time to make dinner from scratch.
 Sound familiar?
 I’m sure it does.

 Meatloaf has always been a staple in my house.
 My mom used to make them when we were kids, so I still get cravings today.
 I prefer making mine into meatloaf muffins instead of a traditional full loaf because I like getting a little more caramelization action all around the edges of the muffin pans.
 More caramelization = more flavour = more smiles at the table.

 These Greek Gluten Free Meatloaf Muffins are definitely not traditional, but let’s be honest, meatloaf screams 1950s.
 It was begging for a trendy little upgrade and the flavours of the Greek islands work perfectly.